museumcomputernetwork/mcn-2020-git-haiku/index.md

-Must springtime fade?
+No oil to read by
 There's no sign that can foretell
-Murmuring Mogami
+Mogami River.